Cape Mountain Rain Frog (Breviceps montanus)

 Habitat

-B. montanus is restricted to the Fynbos Biome, and usually occurs in Mountain Fynbos vegetation, but is also known from altered habitats such as pine plantations.
+The Cape Mountain Rain Frog is restricted to the Fynbos Biome, and usually occurs in Mountain Fynbos vegetation.
+However, it is also known from altered habitats such as pine plantations.
 It is usually found on coarse, acidic, sandy soils, but it is also known from heavier, shale-derived soils.
 It generally occurs at high altitudes but is also found at sea level in areas where mountains reach the coast (e.g. Betty’s Bay 3418BD).
 In such coastal situations it appears to be restricted to fynbos vegetation and is not found in coastal thicket (cf. B. rosei).

 Behaviour

-Despite a relatively extensive distribution in the Western Cape, little is known of the biology of this species.
-Calling occurs both at night and during the day, usually during and after rain showers in winter and spring (June–November), but dense mist may be sufficient to stimulate calling.
+Despite a relatively extensive distribution in the Western Cape, little is known about the biology of the Cape Mountain Rain Frog.
+Calling occurs both at night and during the day, usually during and after rain showers in winter and spring (June–November).
+Dense mist may also be sufficient to stimulate calling.
 Channing (2001) collected a female with large eggs in October, and recorded calling activity in January.
 Males have been found calling from vegetation above ground level (Visser 1979d) or while moving about on the surface (L.R.
 Minter pers. obs.).
 The breeding biology is assumed to be similar to that of other members of the genus.

 Status and Conservation

-B. montanus occurs in relatively undisturbed montane habitat, and it is found within a number of protected areas.
-It is not threatened and is probably secure for the foreseeable future.
+The Cape Mountain Rain Frog occurs in relatively undisturbed montane habitat and is found within several protected areas.
+The Cape Mountain Rain Frog is not threatened and is probably secure for the foreseeable future.

 Distribution